ChristineKitchens/Pewlett_Hackard_Analysis/README.md

     ORDER BY d.dept_name, COUNT(ut.title) DESC;
     ```

-    - A cursory glance at the [resulting table](https://github.com/InRegards2Pluto/Pewlett_Hackard_Analysis/blob/c73ac6ee0ae338977a8a58e1c548cc062a3ec253/Data/retiring_mentor_comparison.csv) shows a pitfall in the mentorship program: the number of individuals eligible to act as mentors is dwarfed by the number of retiring individuals.
-While a mentorship program is a great idea for onboarding new employees, criteria and terms surrounding potential mentor positions should be modified.
+    - A cursory glance at the [resulting table](https://github.com/InRegards2Pluto/Pewlett_Hackard_Analysis/blob/c73ac6ee0ae338977a8a58e1c548cc062a3ec253/Data/retiring_mentor_comparison.csv) reflects high level observations: the number of individuals eligible to act as mentors is dwarfed by the number of retiring individuals.
+While a mentorship program is a great idea for onboarding new employees, criteria and terms surrounding potential mentor positions should be modified, particularly for Staff and Engineer positions.
 For example, individuals eligible for mentor positions should be able to opt in for part-time or full-time positions.
 Further, eligibility should be expanded to employees who have demonstrated sufficient knowledge and proficiency in relevant positions.
 Acceptance should be accompanied by a salary increase to account for increased responsibilities.

 ## Resources